-In Texas, children who are 6, or who are younger than 6 but have previously been enrolled in 1st grade, and not 18, are required to attend school, unless exempted by law.
+In Texas, children who are 6, or who are younger than 6 but have previously been enrolled in 1st grade, and not over 19, are required to attend school, unless exempted by law.
 School employees investigate and report violations of the state compulsory attendance laws.
 Education Code Sections 25.085 and 25.087 require a person who is 18 or older and is enrolled in public school to attend school each day.
 If the person has more than five consecutive unexcused absences in one semester, the school district may revoke the person's enrollment for the remainder of the year.

 In order to receive credit in a class, students must be in attendance for no fewer than 90% of the days the class is offered.
 Students may not miss more than 18 days per year without proper documentation.

 Saturday school does not erase absences.
 It allows the student to regain credit for their classes.

 Check with high school principal/counselor.

 When returning to school after an absence, a student must bring a note signed by the parent (or doctor’s note) that describes the reason for the absence.
 If this note is not presented within (3) days of the absence, the day(s) away from school will be considered unexcused.

 Note: Submitting Notes at a Later Date Will Not Change this Category.

 Four Day Rule

 When returning to school after an absence of 4 or more days, a student must bring a medical excuse signed by the doctor that describes the reason(s) for the absence.